K-Pratzz/Nexus-SOSC/README.md

 ## How to Contribute

-- Pick an issue from the Issues tab
+- Pick or create an issue from the Issues tab
+- **Ask for approval** to work on your selected issue
 - Fork the repo
 - Create a new branch
 - Make changes